 Stormy economic horizon to give ECB pause

-Governors are expected to keep interest rates at their historic lows and hew to a September expiry date for their 30-billion-euro (S$49 billion) per month "quantitative easing" (QE) bond-buying scheme.
+Governors are expected to keep interest rates at their historic lows and hew to a September expiry date for their 30-billion-euro (S$48.4 billion) per month "quantitative easing" (QE) bond-buying scheme.

 Caution from Frankfurt is even more likely as policymakers dropped a promise that they could increase QE if the economy weakened again at their last meeting in early March, saying they had been encouraged by positive data.